Keeping Up with Focus Chemistry

 Reaction Kinetics Part 3: Pseudo Order Reactions

-Click here to view Reaction Kinetics Part I: The Truth behind Rate Equations II In the determination of reaction orders and rate constant, one of the common used technique is...
+Click here to view Reaction Kinetics Part I: The Truth behind Rate Equations II In the determination of reaction orders and rate constant, one of the common used technique...
 Read More

 Energetics and Thermodynamics Part II: How to Handle Unusual Questions?